bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 See also:
 *	Repeatable
 *	Simple
-### 9	[company] data model
+### 9	SuccessionWealth data model
-Corporate data must be described in a [company] way.
+Corporate data must be described in a SuccessionWealth way.
 _Rationale:_ Standardisation reduces the duplication of data entry and maintenance efforts.
 Interoperability of systems and data allows business processes to be more flexible and adaptive to changing needs.
 Poor information does not become a barrier to business growth.
-_Implications:_ A [company] corporate data model must be maintained to ensure a common understanding of data.
-The [company] corporate data model describes common data definitions and terminology and must be used to describe data in a consistent way across applications.
+_Implications:_ A SuccessionWealth corporate data model must be maintained to ensure a common understanding of data.
+The SuccessionWealth corporate data model describes common data definitions and terminology and must be used to describe data in a consistent way across applications.
 There is a cost to standardisation and a trade¬off analysis should be done.
 See also:
 *	Agile
 *	Repeatable